Bullet Trains: Parallelizing Training of Temporally Precise Spiking Neural Networks: Event-Based Spiking Neural Networks

+Employing root solvers to find precise spike times introduces several sub-problems: 1) defining the function whose root corresponds to the spike time, 2) finding intervals that contain spikes to guarantee 100\% exactness of the simulation, 3) choosing a root solver, and 4) deriving gradients through the root solver.
+We address each of these in turn.

-A core capability of any SNN system is to detect the times at which a neuron produces spikes.
+\paragraph{Defining the key relation for spike times.} A core capability of any SNN system is to detect the times at which a neuron produces spikes.
 This involves solving for $t^{\star}$, the time at which the membrane potential $V(t)$ crosses the threshold $V_{\text{th}}$.
 We use root solvers, which keep our system event-based and temporally precise.
 A spike occurs at the time at which the following relation $R$ is satisfied

 namely when the membrane potential $V$ is equal to the threshold, $V_{\text{th}}$, where $V(V_0, I_0, t)$ is the membrane potential at time $t$ given initial conditions $V_0$ and $I_0$ (see Equation \ref{eq:mem_pot}).
 For brevity, we denote the neuron's initial state and threshold as $\mathbf{p} = (V_0, I_0, V_{\text{th}})$, allowing us to write the spike condition compactly as $R(\mathbf{p}, t(\mathbf{p})) = 0$, where $t(\mathbf{p})$ is the spike time as a function of these parameters.